Ava-HW/Catculator/README.md

 ## __2. Preventing cat-a-strophic cacluations__
 The calculators are designed to give you a purrfect results every time.
 This is achieved by:
 * using .strip() so whitespace doesn't affect how the program processes input
 * ensuring calculations only proceed if a user enters a positive whole number.
-If any other kind of input is entered, the program prompts the use to try again [in accordance with loop].
+If any other kind of input is entered, the program prompts the user to try again and displays a message.

 <a name="quit"></a>
 ## __3. Feline like making a grand escape?__